-Your article will be copy-edited for spelling and for sense and clarity.
-If there are major edits to the article, we may return it to you for your comments and approval or invite you to make the changes.
-The editor reserves the right to supplement any submitted copy with additional information and links if it improves the context and readability of any submission.
+Your article will be copy-edited for spelling and for sense.
+If there are major changes to the article we may return it to you for your comments and approval, but most articles require only light corrections before appearing in eLucidate, and do not need a further review by the author.